MihirYJoshi/cse15l-lab-reports/lab3.md

 # Source

 The Source that was used for this document was Geeks for Geeks.
-More specifically this [Geeks for Geeks](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)
+More specifically this [Geeks for Geeks](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/) page that includes information about the `find` command in the terminal